Frequently Asked Questions

 The Paleo diet is a major deviation from the Standard American Diet (SAD) and naturally stirs up many questions.

 The following information should enlighten some of your thoughts and concerns.
-If you're still not sure if Paleo is for you, our best advice is to try it for a month and assess your health at that point.
+If you're still not sure if Paleo is for you, our best advice is to use The Paleovation Workbook to implement the diet for a month, then assess your health at that point.

 I've never heard of "Paleo."
 Is this another fad diet?